 Myth #1: Don't Dress up or Wear Jewelry While You're Shopping

-I've known ladies to leave their wedding rings at home when they head out for a day of shopping in China.
+Some people advise ladies to leave their wedding rings at home when they head out for a day of shopping in China.
 While maybe good if you're planning to flirt with the shop attendants, it's not really necessary.
 You're obviously foreign, so hiding a diamond ring is not going to suddenly make the vendor think you're a down-and-out expat who happens to be in the market for some Ming furniture.
 Be yourself and play the game.

 Certainly, the vendor likes to peer into your wallet to see how many 100rmb notes you have stacked inside, but she's not going to suddenly change her price when she sees you could have paid double.
-I've never had an issue getting change or being yelled at for having more money than I claimed.